Chuck Versus the Tic Tac: Main Plot

 Chuck and Sarah attempt to escape, but are apprehended and taken to Castle where they meet with Beckman.
 Beckman reveals that after opening Casey's sealed file, she discovered that he is actually the same Alexander Coburn whose name Chuck previously flashed on (in "Chuck Versus the Fake Name") and was recruited by Keller.
 Coburn was officially killed in action in Honduras on the same day John Casey appeared as a new recruit on Keller's black ops team.
 Beckman orders the team to find and apprehend Casey, dead or alive.
 Meanwhile, Casey tries to use Morgan to recover the drug from where he hid it in the Buy More, which Chuck had already deduced.
 He corners Morgan and, playing on his desire to help out on a mission, recovers the pill.
 Chuck then returns home where Casey is waiting, having guessed Chuck would know where to look.
-He threatens to kill Chuck if he doesn't turn over the drug, but Chuck gambles on their friendship and that Casey would be unable to pull the trigger.
+He threatens to kill Chuck if he does nt turn over the drug, but Chuck gambles on their friendship and that Casey would be unable to pull the trigger.
 As Sarah moves in from behind, Casey backs down.
 He admits to the team that Keller is blackmailing him into recovering the Laudanol and Casey left behind a fiancee named Kathleen McHugh (Alexandra Bromstad in flashbacks/Clare Carey present day) when he faked his death.
-Keller is using her as leverage, and is threatening to kill her if Casey doesn't do as he says.
+Keller is using her as leverage, and is threatening to kill her if Casey does not do as he says.
 Chuck and Sarah convince Casey they can stop Keller and save Kathleen together.

 While Chuck heads to Kathleen's home, Casey arrives at his meeting with Keller.
 There, Casey reveals he has double-crossed his commander by replacing the Laudanol with a Tic Tac (Keller had given Casey a box as a reminder of home when he recruited him in Honduras).
 Sarah ambushes Keller's guards while Casey engages Keller.
 Meanwhile, Chuck tries to get Kathleen out of the house but instead locks her in a closet when Keller's men arrive.
 Keller tries again to turn Casey, but Casey realizes Keller would have killed Kathleen regardless, and snaps his neck.
-Chuck warns the team he was unable to get Kathleen out and can't flash, and Casey tells him to take the Laudanol.
+Chuck warns the team he was unable to get Kathleen out and cannot flash, and Casey tells him to take the Laudanol.
 The Laudanol enables Chuck to flash, and he brutally defeats Keller's men.
 He is prepared to kill the last of the goons with his bare hands when Casey and Sarah finally arrive, and stops himself when Sarah calls on him to stop, realizing what he nearly did.
-Casey is reunited with Kathleen who does not recognize him, but doesn't tell her who he really is.
+Casey is reunited with Kathleen who does not recognize him, but does not tell her who he really is.
 As the team leaves, Kathleen's daughter arrives, having seen the police outside.
 Casey is astonished when he realizes that Alex McHugh (Mekenna Melvin) is his daughter, but stands by his decision not to involve himself in their lives.